 Right Whale Emergency Initiative

-In the last two years, 21 right whales were found dead, including several females.
+Between 2017 and 2020, only 22 calves were born.
+In that same time, 32 right whales were found dead, including several females.
 The effect of these current and future losses on the tiny population is devastating.

-Our work will allow managers to expand mariner slow-down warnings and improve seasonal fisheries regulations, increase the probability of finding and freeing entangled whales, and raise public awareness of these critically endangered animals that desperately need our help to survive.
+The CCS Right Whale Emergency Initiative (RWEI) expands our aerial survey area from Cape Cod Bay to the the waters east of the Cape and north to Jeffreys Ledge, off the MA and NH coasts.
+This work allows managers to expand mariner slow-down warnings and improve seasonal fisheries regulations, increase the probability of finding and freeing entangled whales, and raise public awareness of these critically endangered animals that desperately need our help to survive.

 Please give a gift to the Right Whale Emergency Initiative today.